mattjubb/Amici/README.md

 * Currently the DataStore implementation (BasicDataStoreImpl) is just a bunch of in memory HashMaps.
 So there's no persistance.
 I'd like to replace this with a MongoDB backed storage.
 * No tests - I know pretty bad.
 * Expose all OpenKAD settings somehow - probably launch with a .properties file.
+* REST server is not complete - still missing registration

 ####Help?!
 Obviously this could end up being a fairly large project, I've come this far just to demonstrate that it somewhat works.

-But I'd much prefer if it was community driven - so please submit pull requests, suggestions, critiques.
+But I'd much prefer if it was community driven - so please submit pull requests, suggestions, critiques, issues.
 I'll try my hardest to be open to them.